abissgr/calipso-hub/calipso-hub-framework/README.md

  - [userDetailsConfig](#userDetailsConfig) (optional): an implementation of `gr.abiss.calipso.userDetails.integration.UserDetailsConfig`, see above
  - [localUserService](#localUserService) (required): An implementation of `gr.abiss.calipso.userDetails.integration.LocalUserService`, see bellow

-### <a name="localUserService"> Adapter to user persistence:  localUserService
+#### Adapter to local user persistence

-An implementation of this service adapter is required to integrate the declared `userDetailsService` bean with the service or repository used by your application for user (or any account) entity persistence.
+An implementation of the LocalUserService is required to integrate the declared `userDetailsService` bean with the service or repository used by your application for user (or any account) entity persistence.

 You may find convinient implementing such `localUserService` on top of such a local user repository or service and simply provide an alias like